 The primary business of the CBT is to invest the funds granted to it through the Columbia Basin Trust Act and the subsequent Financial Agreement dated July 27th, 1995.
-The Province of B.C. endowed CBT with capital of \$45M (the Basin Fund), and another \$250M (the Legacy Fund), payable in \$50M annual installments, commencing in 2001, to be invested in power projects in the region.
-An additional \$32M in sixteen annual installments of \$2M is provided for operating costs in the developmental years, the final payment to be made in FY2011
+The Province of B.C. endowed CBT with capital of \$45M (the Basin Fund), and another \$250M (the Legacy Fund), payable in \$50M annual installments, which concluded April 1, 2005, to be invested in power projects in the region.
+An additional \$32M in sixteen annual installments of \$2M is provided for operating costs in the developmental years, the final payment to be made in FY2011.